 ASU is fully committed to ensuring the privacy and protection of personal information of all students, including those enrolled in distance learning program, and does not share personal information gathered from distance education and/or on-campus/residential students.
 However, in some cases, the University may be compelled by the Open Records law to release information.

-HIPAA: Health Insurance Portability and Accountability Act of 1996
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA), Public Law

 Among its many benefits, HIPAA protects health care information from fraud and abuse by requiring data privacy, for those who receive health care services and security provisions for the safeguarding of medical information.
 In accordance with HIPAA, the University System of Georgia (USG) and Albany State University (ASU) protects student and employee health information privacy rights.